 You can see the difference between odd and even Bartlett windows in WinTool.

-The following figure, which is a zoomed version of the Frequency domain plot of 8-point Bartlett and Triangular windows with the y-axis set to Zerophase, illustrates this difference.
+The following figure, which plots the zero-phase responses of 8-point Bartlett and Triangular windows, illustrates the difference.

 This difference can be important when choosing a window for some spectral estimation techniques, such as the Blackman-Tukey method.
 Blackman-Tukey forms the spectral estimate by calculating the Fourier transform of the autocorrelation sequence.
 The resulting estimate might be negative at some frequencies if the window's Fourier transform is negative (see Kay , pg.
 80).